 Ever wanted to join the US Navy?
 IWC Schaffhausen now lets you fulfill at least a part of your dream.
-With its IWC Pilot’s Watch Double Chronograph Edition TOP GUN (Ref.
-IW379901) just about anyone (with a wallet heavy enough to afford buying this kind of watch) can come closer to the exciting world of air to air dog-fight missions.
+With its IWC Pilot Double Chronograph Edition TOP GUN (Ref.
+IW379901) just about anyone (with a wallet heavy enough to afford to buy this kind of watch) can come closer to the exciting world of air to air dogfight missions.

-With this watch IWC experiments with a material that is still relatively new to the watchmaking industry.
 Although Rado makes ceramic cases for ages, there are not so many major watchmakers that were brave enough to make versions of their milk-and-butter models from what is essentially a cup of powder that was given its shape with lots of pressure and immense heat.
-Of course, since the material is now widely used by aerospace and defense industries, it has gained a cool factor that rivals that of carbon fiber.
+Of course, since the material is now widely used in aerospace and defense industries, it has gained a cool factor that rivals that of carbon fiber.
 The little evil dwarves of Switzerland just couldn’t resist the temptation.

-While ceramic watches are most usually associated with glossy, plastic-looking from Rado and Dior, this one features a very attractive stealthy look that, thanks to its bright color accents on the dial, brings associations with the legendary Lockheed SR-71 Blackbird spy plane.
+While ceramic watches are most usually associated with glossy, plastic-looking from Rado and Dior, this one features an attractive stealthy look that, thanks to its bright color accents on the dial, brings associations with the legendary Lockheed SR-71 Blackbird spy plane.

-Significantly larger than your normal sporty chronograph, this watch actually looks good on a bigger wrist thanks to the shape of its relatively short lugs.
-However, if you are of a smaller breed, this one may be not the best choice.
+Significantly larger than your normal sporty chronograph, this watch -somewhat surprisingly- looks good on a bigger wrist thanks to the shape of its relatively short lugs.
+However, if you are of a smaller breed, this one maybe not be the best choice.

-Its styling is very reserved and even a bit stern: the gadget seems to be very heavily inspired by instrument gauges on real planes of the previous generation.
+Its styling is reserved and even a bit stern: the gadget is heavily inspired by instrument gauges on real planes of the previous generation.

-Its matte-black face is virtually overloaded with information, which is still easy enough to read if you are used to chronographs in generals and rattrapante chronos in particular.
+Its matte-black face overflows with information, which is still easy enough to read if you are used to chronographs in general and the “rattrapante” chronographs in particular.

-As usual for IWC watches, there are two recessed chronograph sub-dials aligned along the vertical axis of the watch.
+As usual for IWC, there are two recessed chronograph sub-dials aligned along the vertical axis.
 The totalizer at 12 o’clock counts minutes and the one at 6 o’clock is here to count hours.

 The third sub-dial, at 9 o’clock, is for the sub-subsidiary seconds and the pair of centrally located seconds hands perform the split-seconds function.

-Since the usual “logo spot” at 3 o’clock is occupied with very cockpit-style “day of week” and date apertures, the logo has been transferred to 9 o’clock.
+Since the usual “logo spot” at 3 o’clock is occupied with cockpit-style “day of the week” and date apertures, the logo has been transferred to 9 o’clock.

-Together with white colored Arabic numerals and luminous diamonds-shaped hands, the trim provides a higher degree of legibility.
+Together with white-colored Arabic numerals and luminous diamond-shaped hands, the trim provides a higher degree of legibility.

-The watch is animated by the Caliber 79230 automatic movement that, being a modified version of the well-known ETA Valjoux 7750 work horse, not only offers a high degree of reliability, but is also easy to service.
+The Top Gun Edition is animated by the self-winding Caliber 79230 that, being nothing more (but also, nothing less) than a modified ETA Valjoux 7750 “workhorse”, not only offers a high degree of reliability but is also easy to service.

-As to the accuracy, the normally working movement is known to lose or gain some 30 seconds per week, so using this watch in day-to-day life may also be quite comfortable.
+As to the accuracy, the normal working movement is known to lose or gain some 30 seconds per week, so using this watch in day-to-day life may also be quite comfortable.

 Be warned, though!
-Measuring impressive 46 millimeters in diameters and almost 18 millimeters in height, the watch will look really huge on just about any hand, especially, if your name is Tom Cruise.
+Measuring an impressive 46 millimeters in diameter and almost 18 millimeters in height, the case will look huge on a smaller hand, especially, if your name is Tom Cruise.

-UPDATE: If you are really serious about getting this watch, keep in mind that there are numerous reports from actual owners (even on IWC’s own site) about an extreme fragility of the case.
+UPDATE: If you are serious about getting this item, keep in mind that there are numerous reports from actual owners (even on IWC’s own site) about the extreme fragility of the case.
 In some, err, cases, the case may crack if the watch slips from your hands and hits a ceramic tile or some other hard surface.
 Be warned!

-IWC Pilot’s Watch Double Chronograph Edition TOP GUN (Ref.
-IW379901) automatic watch specification:
+IWC Pilot Double Chronograph Edition TOP GUN (Ref.
+IW379901) specification:

 Price range: $5,000 (online) $10,000 (official shops)